docker/docs/docker-for-mac/faqs.md

 ### What are system requirements for Docker for Mac?

-Note that you need a Mac that supports hardware virtualization, which is most non ancient ones; i.e., use OS X `10.10.3+` or `10.11` (OS X Yosemite or OS X El Capitan).
+Note that you need a Mac that supports hardware virtualization, which is most non ancient ones; i.e., use macOS `10.10.3+` or `10.11` (macOS Yosemite or macOS El Capitan).
 See also "What to know before you install" in [Getting Started](index.md).

 ### Do I need to uninstall Docker Toolbox to use Docker for Mac?